canonical/lxd/doc/security.md

 **WARNING**: Local access to LXD through the UNIX socket always grants full access to LXD.
-This includes the ability to attach any filesystem paths or devices to any container as well as tweaking all security features on containers.
+This includes the ability to attach any filesystem paths or devices to any instance as well as tweaking all security features on instances.
 You should only give such access to someone who you'd trust with root access to your system.

 The remote API uses either TLS client certificates or Candid based